 - Schedule – list form

-It’s easy to change your calendar view by using keyboard shortcut keys (D=day, W= Week, M=month, Y=year, C=custom).
-Or, click in the drop-down in the right-hand corner to select your view.
-For those who work better with a list of events, rather than in the grid calendar form, choose Schedule (S).
+Changing your calendar view is easy by using keyboard shortcut keys (D=day, W= Week, M=month, Y=year, C=custom).
+Or, click on the drop-down in the right-hand corner to select your view.
+For those who work better with a list of events rather than in the grid calendar form, choose Schedule (S).
 I’ll show you how in the training video!

 And Google Calendar is Mobile-Friendly!

 Google Calendar works great with mobile devices.
 Download the app on your smartphone, log in, and you’ll be able to view your calendar wherever you are in the world.